beyondessential/tupaia/.github/CONTRIBUTING.md

 ### Developer onboarding and orientation

-Being a complex product, Tupaia is at the stage where supported onboarding is necessary for the project's contributors.
+Being a complex product, Tupaia is at the stage where supported onboarding is necessary for the project’s contributors.
 The BES Tupaia team are happy to provide hands-on support for serious and committed contributors, but we will ask to see evidence of your commitment as well as a CV.

 Steps for onboarding and setting up your development environment can be found on our [README](/#readme).
-However, it's most likely that support is needed from a BES developer in order for a successful and stable onboarding.
+However, it’s most likely that support is needed from a BES developer in order for a successful and stable onboarding.

 ## Making your code contribution